miadabdi/editorjs-parser/README.md

 - Embed
 - Image

-## Custom or overriding parser method
+## Custom or overriding parser methods

 If you have a custom block like so: